Skills

 Skills are slash commands — reusable, multi-step workflows Claude executes on

 demand.
-They are plain markdown files that Claude reads and follows as
+They are plain markdown files that Claude reads and follows as instructions.

 File Format

-A SKILL.md is a markdown document describing what Claude should do step by
+A SKILL.md is plain markdown describing what Claude should do step by step.
+No special syntax — just clear instructions.

 Included Skills

-The protocol ships with two skills:
+The core package ships with three skills:

-• /release — full release workflow: version bump, changelog, build
+• /release — full release workflow: version bump, changelog, build verification, tag, push, GitHub release, MDPlanner progress note

-procedures and use them as templates when writing your own.
+Read the SKILL.md files in ~/.cerveau/_packages_/studiowebux/core/1.0.0/skills/ for the full procedures and use them as templates when writing your own.

 Writing Skills

-Skills work best for workflows you run repeatedly that have a fixed sequence
+Skills work best for workflows you run repeatedly that have a fixed sequence of steps:

 Create a skill for deploying to staging.